 GC007g, our donor-derived allogeneic CAR-T product candidate, has been studied in a completed investigator-initiated Phase 1 trial across multiple centers in China, for the treatment of B-ALL patients who relapsed after receiving allogeneic stem cell transplantation.
-We submitted our interim results as of the June 17, 2019 data cutoff date from this trial to the CDE as part of our IND application for GC007g.
-As of June 17, 2019, we enrolled and treated 14 patients.
+We submitted the interim results and the relevant underlying data collected by the principal investigators as of the June 17, 2019 data cutoff date from this trial to the CDE as part of our IND application for GC007g.
+This trial was sponsored and conducted by principal investigators at specialized hospitals in China.
+As of June 17, 2019, 14 patients were enrolled and treated.
 11 of 13 evaluable patients achieved a CR, resulting in an ORR of 84.6%, including ten patients, or 76.9%, achieving an MRD- CR on Day 28 after treatment.
-CRS and neurotoxicity observed were manageable and resolved after treatment and supportive care, except for one early withdrawal due to CRS.
+CRS and neurotoxicity observed were managed and resolved after treatment and supportive care, except for one early withdrawal due to CRS.

-We obtained IND approval to study GC007g in B-ALL from the NMPA on April 1, 2020 and are initiating the Phase 1 trial in China.
-We submitted an updated innovative seamless Phase 1b/2 study design for GC007g's registration-enabling clinical trial to the CDE in September 2020 which may enable us to roll over the ongoing
+We obtained IND approval from the NMPA for GC007g in B-ALL, and were granted approval from the NMPA on December 24, 2020 for a seamless Phase 1/2 registrational trial.
+The study is now enrolling patients in the second dosing cohort prior to entering the Phase 2 part of the seamless-design study.

-Phase 1 clinical trial into the seamless Phase 1b/2 registration-enabling clinical trial in the first half of 2021.
 Our goal is to submit a BLA to the NMPA for GC007g upon completion of a registrational trial.